superlloyd/Galador.Reflection/registry.md

 ## Basic Usage
 First one can, optionally, register some service classes, either directly by name with `Register()` or all service marked with `ExportAttribute` in a given assembly.
-**Remark** one must register classes, not interfaces.
+Note that one must register classes, not interfaces.

     var reg = new Registry();
     reg.Register<MyService>();
     reg.RegisterAssemblies(typeof(OtherService).Assembly);

-Those service will be return when any super class or implemented interface os required.
+Those service will be return when any super class or implemented interface is required.

 Then one can use the registry as replacement for `Activator`, which will also do property and constructor injection.